FredericoIsaac/Case-Studies/Data_Structure_Algorithms/notes.md

         return node.value

 ######  insert()

+Pseudocode:

+Linked List:

+1. Create a new pointer that points to the head
+2. Seek up two but not including to the node that we want to
+3. Create next node
+4. Make new node point to the node target
+5. Previous node points to new node

         def insert(self, value, pos):
             """ Insert value at pos position in the list.
 If pos is larger than the